ging/fiware-idm/README.md

 10. User Admin Panel.
 11. Trusted application for OAuth token validation.
 12. IdM could play the role as PDP for basic authorization.
+13. Complete Sign out.
+Delete session in services as well as in Keyrock.

 ## Quality Assurance